Nevada’s First Consulate

 Drawn by the Mojave Desert as he had been to the arid Sudan, at age 68 Leigh Hunt moved again with his wife and family, this time to Las Vegas in 1923.
-Beginning by sending an emissary to the tiny towns of Goodsprings and St. Thomas, Hunt soon bought mining claims in Overton and Eldorado Canyon, all near Las Vegas.
+Beginning by sending an emissary to the small area towns, Hunt soon bought mining claims in Overton and Eldorado Canyon, all near Las Vegas.
 In Las Vegas he began his third and final empire, quietly buying large swaths of the Las Vegas valley, much of it away from the city, on Highway 91.

 Hunt purchased two residences in Las Vegas.
-In town, he built a magnificent home at 9th and Fremont Streets.
+In town, he built a magnificent home on East Fremont Street, at 9th.
 At that time, the pavement ended at 6th street.
 The Hunt home was on an extraordinarily large lot.
-Leigh Hunt proved his botanist background as he grew exotic shrubbery then unprecedented in the area.
+Leigh Hunt proved his botanist background as he grew exotic shrubbery unprecedented in the area.
 The grounds were known to be exceptionally green and welcoming, with an English gardener employed full-time on the property.
 The home was visited by President Hoover himself in 1933, when he stopped in to see his cousin, Leigh Hunt’s wife Jessie Noble Hunt.

-In 1929 the Hunts also purchased the Wilson Ranch as a weekend home, in the Spring Mountain Range, at Pine Creek, in what is now Red Rock National Conservation Area near Spring Mountain Ranch State Park.
+In 1929 the Hunt group also purchased the Pine Creek Ranch as a weekend home, in the Spring Mountain Range.
+Pine Creek, is now within Red Rock National Conservation Area near Spring Mountain Ranch State Park.
 A scenic escape 23 miles west of Las Vegas, the Pine Creek ranch saw the Hunts as its last private residents.

 Returning also to his earlier profession of mining, Hunt bought and developed many claims in the desert surrounding Las Vegas.
 It was in such a mine in Eldorado Canyon that Leigh S. J. Hunt fell from a ladder, incurring an injury which hastened his demise the late following year, 1933 8.
 Hoover Dam was in mid-construction and Lake Mead was just filling; the population of Las Vegas was only about 5,000.
 The visionary had not lived to see the predictions of his final empire come true.

 Leigh Hunt was cremated according to his wishes, and his ashes were initially interred at the prestigious Forest Lawn cemetery in Glendale, California.
 But in 1933, the ever-loyal Las Vegas secretary to the Hunt businesses, Walter S. Hunsaker, carried out Leigh Hunt’s final instructions.
 That was when Leigh Hunt’s widow Jessie Noble Hunt, Walther Hunsaker and two other witnesses sailed a small boat out into the middle of Lake Mead, then newly forming by construction of Hoover Dam.
-There they complied with his the final wishes of the empire builder, and spread the ashes of Leigh S. J. Hunt, the only person known to be interred at Lake Mead.
+There they complied with his the final wishes of the empire builder.
+The ashes of the international empire builder who brought about the development of the Las Vegas Strip were spread on Lake Mead.

 A Rainmaker’s Destiny